Posted 22-Jun-2019 01:10:55

 Category: Broadstone Equine

-There are a lot of changes happening in today’s equine insurance market, and a few of those impact horse owners in significant ways, so I thought I would address one specific area – Major Medical/Surgical coverage.
+There are a lot of changes happening in today’s equine insurance market, and a few of those impact horse owners in significant ways, so I thought I would address one specific area – coverages that help reimburse for veterinary expenses.

-In the last several years, due in large part to drastically rising claims costs—most significantly related to Major Medical/Surgical claims—insurance companies throughout the U.S. have made changes to their Major Medical/Surgical coverages.
-These changes range from the easily understood increases in premiums and deductibles, and additions of co-pays and coverage sub-limits, to only allowing Major Medical/Surgical coverage on horses valued at certain amounts, or restricting the limit of coverage based on the horse’s insured value.
+In the last several years, due in large part to drastically rising claims costs—most significantly related to medical and surgical claims—insurance companies throughout the U.S. have made changes to their coverages, often referred to as Major Medical/Surgical, Veterinary Assistance, and Medical Assistance.
+These changes range from the easily understood increases in premiums and deductibles, and additions of co-pays and coverage sub-limits, to only allowing these coverages on horses valued at certain amounts, or restricting the limit of coverage based on the horse’s insured value.
 In the following blog, I’ll try to address these areas in more detail.

-Of course, along with those technological advances come increased costs, and this is where over time the insurance companies that offer Major Medical/Surgical have seen an increasing tide of claims expenses coming their way, enough so that changes become necessary if the companies are going to be able to continue to offer the coverage.
+Of course, along with those technological advances come increased costs, and this is when over time the insurance companies have seen an increasing tide of claims expenses coming their way, enough so that changes become necessary if the companies are going to be able to continue to offer the coverage.

-What do you mean, my horse isn’t worth enough to have Major Medical/Surgical coverage?!?!
+What do you mean, my horse isn’t worth enough to have Major Medical/Surgical, Veterinary Assistance, or Medical Assistance coverage?!?!

 This is a question being asked by many horseowner’s these days, even those whose horses have been insured for years.
-The great majority of companies have instituted minimum value requirements for horses to be eligible for Major Medical/Surgical coverage, therefore with these companies if you have a lower valued horse, you may just have no options for this sort of coverage (with these companies – see below for others that may be more accommodating).
+Many companies have instituted minimum value requirements for horses to be eligible for these coverages, therefore with these companies if you have a lower valued horse, you may just have no options for this sort of coverage (with these companies – see below as there are some companies that may be more accommodating).

-**Broadstone does work with one company that has no restrictions regarding the amount of Major Medical/Surgical coverage in relation to the horse’s insured value.
-Providing the horse otherwise meets the required underwriting criteria, you could insure the horse for just $1,000, and still have anywhere from $5,000 to possibly up to $15,000 of Major Medical/Surgical coverage.
+**Broadstone does work with companies that have more flexibility regarding the amount of Major Medical/Surgical, Veterinary Assistance or Medical Assistance coverage they will offer in relation to the horse’s insured value.
+Providing the horse otherwise meets the required underwriting criteria, you could insure the horse for just $1,000, and still have anywhere from $5,000 to possibly up to $15,000 of these coverages, depending on the company.
 Go here for a Quote.

 This can be especially useful if you have recently purchased a horse, such as an off-the-track-Thoroughbred, for an inexpensive amount.
 Or if you adopted or were gifted a horse.
-In these cases, you will likely still want the protection of Major Medical/Surgical coverage, and we should be able to help you achieve that.
+In these cases, you will likely still want the protection of some sort of medical and surgical coverage, and we should be able to help you achieve that.

 What about diagnostics?
 They are getting more and more expensive, and now the insurance companies are making me pay out of pocket.